-the correct operation and internal components including condition of coils, fan belt tightness, etc.) (e.g., by the HVAC contractor).
+c) Regular maintenance inspection (at least twice annually) to check the correct operation and internal components including condition of coils, fan belt tightness, etc.) (e.g., by the HVAC contractor).
 Evidence of proper maintenance of heating and ventilation systems exists in the occupied areas.
-Evidence includes: a) Little or no dirt on supply air diffusers (black film on diffusers or dust on adjacent ceiling tiles) b) Little or no evidence of dirt or dust in or on any radiators or radiant heat sources in rooms c) Exhaust grills (usually found in resident washrooms) are generally clean (some lint dust is acceptable), but certainly are not blocked. d) Return air grills (in other locations) are generally clean (some lint dust is acceptable) but certainly not caked on or blocking airflow e) Thermostats are reported as functioning Where aerosol generating medical procedures (AGMPs) (https://sharedhealthmb.ca/files/aerosol-generating-medical-procedures- AGMPs.pdf) occur on COVID positive (Red Zone), suspect (Orange Zone), and non-suspect (Green Zone) residents who have been admitted for less than 14 days a plan is in place that includes airborne precautions; as well as a private room with the door closed during the procedure and post-procedure to ensure appropriate air clearance (noted in the Shared Health AGMP reference).
+Evidence includes: a) Little or no dirt on supply air diffusers (black film on diffusers or dust on adjacent ceiling tiles) b) Little or no evidence of dirt or dust in or on any radiators or radiant heat sources in rooms c) Exhaust grills (usually found in resident washrooms) are generally d) Return air grills (in other locations) are generally clean (some lint dust is acceptable) but certainly not caked on or blocking airflow e) Thermostats are reported as functioning Where aerosol generating medical procedures (AGMPs) (https://sharedhealthmb.ca/files/aerosol-generating-medical-procedures-AGMPs.pdf) occur on COVID positive (Red Zone), suspect (Orange Zone), and non-suspect (Green Zone) residents who have been admitted for less than 14 days a plan is in place that includes airborne precautions; as well as a private room with the door closed during the procedure and post- AGMP reference).
 Portable fan use is restricted to only extreme situations to provide cooling to a room.
 If used, the fans must only draw air from the common corridor and into the patient room (not the other way around).
 Any fans found shall be generally clean (some lint dust acceptable) but certainly not layers of dust.
-Activity Yes No Laundry Process of handling dirty and clean linen separately exists Laundry room is organized with proper flow of dirty and clean Activity Yes No 1.0 Handling of Deceased Bodies , Handling of Deceased Bodies Process in place to notify funeral homes if resident demise due to COVID Handling of Deceased Bodies Process in place to notify funeral homes if resident demise due to COVID 19 Staff are screened and are aware and use Routine Practices and additional precautions properly and consistently when handling deceased bodies or Handling of Deceased Bodies Process in place to notify funeral homes if resident demise due to COVID 19 Staff are screened and are aware and use Routine Practices and additional precautions properly and consistently when handling deceased bodies or preparing bodies for autopsy or transfer to mortuary services.
-An area in the facility that could be used as a temporary morgue has been Yes No Handling of Deceased Bodies Process in place to notify funeral homes if resident demise due to COVID 19 Staff are screened and are aware and use Routine Practices and additional precautions properly and consistently when handling deceased bodies or preparing bodies for autopsy or transfer to mortuary services.
+Activity Yes No Laundry Process of handling dirty and clean linen separately exists Laundry room is organized with proper flow of dirty and clean Activity Yes No Handling of Deceased Bodies Process in place to notify funeral homes if resident demise due to COVID 19 Staff are screened and are aware and use Routine Practices and additional precautions properly and consistently when handling deceased bodies or preparing bodies for autopsy or transfer to mortuary services.
 An area in the facility that could be used as a temporary morgue has been identified.
-Yes No
+Activity Yes No Transfer to and from Hospital Plans in place to care for residents in-place to preserve hospital capacity as much as possible.